-For part time morning classes, please bring your child to the classroom anytime between 8:50-9:00.
+For part time morning classes, please bring your child to the classroom anytime between 8:45-9:00.
 Class will begin at 9:00 and will be dismissed at 12:00.
-Please pick up your child promptly.
+Please pick up your child promptly to avoid late fees.